 Have you guys seen the new YARN 3 bookazine yet?
 It is ‘The Tropical Issue’ and it is absolutely gorgeous!
 In a minute I will tell you more about YARN 3, but first I want to squeal about my Cactus Puzzle Balls and the fact that they are featured on the front cover!
 Ok, admittedly almost all the patterns are featured on the front cover, but I always get the biggest kick when I see any of my patterns on any kind of cover!

 I have to tell you that making six of these little cactus puzzle balls with such a tiny hook wreaked havoc with my hands.
-I am so pleased that I perservered, because now I have a tiny forrest of cute cacti to go in my new between-the-fridge-and-the-back-door ‘study’.
+I am so pleased that I persevered, because now I have a tiny forest of cute cacti to go in my new between-the-fridge-and-the-back-door ‘study’.
 Yes, I have finally graduated from the dining room table (although I can still reach it if I lean back in my chair)!